-This Affordable Housing Plan details the strategies and priorities for the expenditure of funds dedicated to providing and ensuring workforce and affordable housing in Alachua County in a manner that is consistent with the law and the funding sources.
-It is the goal of the BoCC and Staff to achieve safe, secure, and affordable housing for all residents of Alachua County.
+This Affordable Housing Plan details the strategies and priorities for the expenditure of funds dedicated to providing and ensuring affordable and workforce housing in Alachua County in a manner that is consistent with regulations and funding source requirements.
+It is the goal of the BoCC and staff to achieve safe, secure, and attainable housing for all residents of Alachua County.
 The various strategies and conceptual uses laid out in this plan provide a path to achieve this end.

-Implementing a Housing First approach, preserving the existing affordable housing stock, providing funding assistance for the development of affordable/workforce housing projects, developing a Community Land Trust are just a few examples of the various ways the BoCC and Staff aim to achieve housing for all Alachua County residents.
+Implementing a Housing First approach, preserving the existing affordable housing stock, providing funding assistance for the development of affordable/workforce housing projects, developing a Community Land Trust/Shared Equity Models are just a few examples of the various ways the BoCC and staff aim to achieve housing for all Alachua County residents.
+In the event that the provisions of this plan conflict with a BoCC adopted Policy, the provisions of the Policy prevail.